Beef carcase classification

 Was EU certification completed?

-The machine installed is the VBS 2000 (E+V Technology) which was the type of machine used in the EU Certification Test conducted successfully at Foyle Meats (now Foyle Campsie) during March 2010.
+The machine initially installed was the VBS 2000 (E+V Technology) which was the type of machine used in the EU Certification Test conducted successfully at Foyle Meats (now Foyle Campsie) during March 2010.
 Further to the main test, the EU Community Inspection Committee visited two factories in Northern Ireland using VIA technology during May 2011 and their checks showed that the machines were grading accurately.
 Some small amendments to the settings were implemented in May 2012.
 These were fully tested prior to implementation and the EU Commission duly notified of the specific changes made and adopted.

 Were individual machines licenced in 2011?